 The policy environment is ripe for action.
 The Botswana Ministry of Basic Education (MoBE) has identified a need for evidenced-based strategies to assess and improve learning levels.

-As part of this effort, we have specifically partnered to scale up Teaching at the Right Level (TaRL).
-The intervention runs for 30-days for 1-2 hours a day and is implemented with Standards 3-5.
-We have two models: a direct delivery model with young, independently hired facilitators as well as a government-led delivery model.
+The intervention runs for 30-days for 1-2 hours a day and is implemented with Standards 3-5, through two models: a direct delivery model with young, independently hired facilitators and a government-led delivery model.
 The two are synergistic, with the direct delivery model serving as an innovation hub and the government model as a route for sustainable scale.
 The end vision is for both models to achieve impact and stimulate demand at the grassroots level for TaRL principles to be incorporated into day-to-day teaching and learning.

 The impact goes beyond numbers.
 One TaRL student reflected on the programme saying: